8 Commonly Asked Questions About Daycare Injuries

-What Steps Should I Take When My Child Was Injured At Daycare?
+What Steps Should I Take When My Child Was Injured at Daycare?

-- You’ll want to investigate the daycare facility, take pictures and get as much as information as possible from reviews and other members of that facility.
+- You’ll want to investigate the daycare facility, take pictures and get as much information as possible from reviews and other members of that facility.

 - You’ll want to read as much free information as you can, which we are happy to provide.
 We have a FREE consumer guide that will guide you in more detail through all of these steps.
 Check it out: A Five-Step Guide For Parents Dealing With A Daycare Injury.
 We will even mail it to your home free of charge.

-Why Is It Important To Have An Incident Report After A Daycare Injury?
+Why Is It Important To Have an Incident Report After a Daycare Injury?

 Daycare centers are required to notify the State of Texas of all reported incidents and injuries that happened to children while at daycare.
 Each daycare should have a policy in place for creating an incident report for all injuries, whether minor or serious.
 We all know that small things add up over time.

 This is why it’s important that parents demand that an incident report is done any time they’re notified that their child was involved in an incident or had an injury while at daycare.
 If the daycare does not want to document what happened, you will want to read "Lessons Learned About Making Incident Reports."
 Unfortunately, we have seen many daycare attempts to cover up or hide what actually happened to an injured child at daycare.
 So, make sure to request that all evidence is saved, including videos and photos.

-Why Does The State Of Texas Get Involved With Daycare Injuries?
+Why Does the State of Texas Get Involved With Daycare Injuries?

-One of the first calls each parent will be receiving after being notified that your child was injured at daycare will be from an investigator from the Texas Department of Family Protective Services (DFPS.)
+One of the first calls each parent will be receiving after being notified that their child was injured at daycare will be from an investigator from the Texas Department of Family Protective Services (DFPS.)
 Do not be alarmed, the State of Texas requires all daycare injuries to be investigated and compiled into a report.
 An investigator will work with your family to schedule a time to visit with you and the injured child.
 The investigator will also make an appointment to go to the daycare facility to speak with all witnesses, look at the security footage (if any), and inspect the facility.

 Don't be alarmed if the DFPS Shows up at your house, they are there to help you with the investigation.
-Read morea bout it by following the link provided, Why Is The Department of Family and Protective Services Showing Up At Your House?
+Read more about it by following the link provided, Why Is The Department of Family and Protective Services Showing Up At Your House?

-The Most Important Step Is Medical Treatment After Finding Out About The Injury At Daycare
+The Most Important Step Is Medical Treatment After Finding Out About the Injury at Daycare

 Because many children in daycare cannot talk or easily explain what happened to them, it is important to take your child to a hospital or urgent care center to get evaluated for any serious injuries.
 Many permanent or life-threatening injuries are not visible if you were to just look at your child.
-Such as a brain injury, internal organ damage, and broken bones.
+Such as TBI, internal organ damage, and broken bones.

 Who Will Pay For My Child's Daycare Injury Medical Bills?

 So, in order to keep the bills from going into collections and affecting your credit score, you should use your health insurance to get the bills paid.
 In the event that the daycare is held responsible, one of the claims is for reimbursement of all medical expenses paid or still owed to date.
-This would include any out of pocket expenses and co-pays that you may have while your child is treating.
+This would include any out-of-pocket expenses and co-pays that you may have while your child is being treated.

-Should I Take My Child Out Of The Daycare Or Keep Them There After An Injury?
+Should I Take My Child Out of the Daycare or Keep Them There After an Injury?

 We believe that each parent should make the best decision for their child as well as their family.
-This applies to the decision of whether to leave your child in the same daycare after they were injured as a result of the daycare negligence.
+This applies to the decision of whether to leave your child in the same daycare after they were injured as a result of the daycare's negligence.
 Some parents will want to leave their children in, and that’s fine.
 Other parents will want to determine what’s best and will want to look at a variety of factors.

 If you decide that taking your child out of the daycare is best, check out our FREE consumer guide, 11 Tips For Parents Searching For A Safe Daycare, for guidance.

-What Are My Rights As A Parent Dealing With A Daycare Injury?
+What Are My Rights as a Parent Dealing With a Daycare Injury?

 Also, if you decide to take your kid (or kids) out of the daycare and move them to another one you will incur additional expenses and will want to get reimbursed for those as well because you will not have had to move your children if the daycare kept their promise to keep your child safe.
 Daycare facilities are required to have insurance.
 Thus, we believe that the family should not be left paying for the consequences of the daycare’s negligent actions.

-What Is A Daycare Negligence Lawsuit?
+What Is a Daycare Negligence Lawsuit?

 A lawsuit against a daycare facility in Texas serves two purposes.
 The first is to ensure that type of conduct from the daycare facility never happens again to protect any children from getting injured in the same manner by the teacher of a facility.
-Preventing the daycare form causing the same mistake twice is only going to be possible if a parent holds the daycare responsible for their child’s injuries.
+Preventing the daycare from causing the same mistake twice is only going to be possible if a parent holds the daycare responsible for their child’s injuries.

-The daycare must have done something negligent or said differently, the daycare must have violated a daycare safety rule and had that safety rule been followed it would have more likely than not prevented what happened to your child.
+The daycare must have done something negligent or said differently, the daycare must have violated a daycare safety rule, and had that safety rule been followed, it would have more likely than not prevented what happened to your child.

 The injury must have been prevented had the employees paid better attention or followed the safety rules in order to pursue a daycare negligence lawsuit.
-You will need to prove the daycare neglected their obligations as an employee or violated a safety rule causing an injury to your child.
+You will need to prove the daycare neglected its obligations as an employee or violated a safety rule causing an injury to your child.

-Check out our article which discusses in more detail What Your Rights Are As A Parent Dealing With A Daycare Negligence Lawsuit.
+Check out our article, which discusses in more detail What Your Rights Are As A Parent Dealing With A Daycare Negligence Lawsuit.